 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout, the absence of flooring or crawl boards and the presence of a skylight detail.
+Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.